worlds in a box

 Gordon Calleja

 Gordon Calleja is a game designer, developer and writer at Mighty Boards.
-Gordon has designed games like Posthuman, Posthuman Saga and Vengeance.
-Aside from making both digital and board games Gordon is also an Associate Professor in Game Studies at the University of Malta.
+Gordon has designed games like Posthuman, Posthuman Saga, Vengeance and Fateforge: Chronicles of Kaan,.
+Aside from making both digital and board games Gordon is also a Professor in Game Studies at the University of Malta.
 His research focuses on player involvement, immersion, game ontology, play, game narrative and board game design.
-Gordon's first book with MIT Press, In-Game:From Immersion to Incorporation can be found here, while a selection of his publications are here.

 David Chircop